-Source of Evidence: Lesson Plan Name: Date of Observation : Ages/Grades of Students # of Students i n Class of Students having IEP/504 # of Gifted Students # of Students having LEP Lesson Title: 1.
-Context: Describe the Students for which th is Lesson is Designed (IB): Identify your students' backgrounds, special ne 0 sts, and language proficiencies.
+Source of Evidence: Lesson Plan Name: Date of Observation: Ages/Grades of Students # of Students in Class of Students having IEP/504 # of Gifted Students # of Students having LEP Lesson Title: Context: Describe the Students for which this Lesson is Designed (IB): Identify your students' backgrounds, special needs, cultural differences, interests, and language proficiencies.
 2. Lesson Learning Targets/Objectives (IA) (IC) a.
-Previous lesson's learning targets/objectives (Connect each target/objective to the appropriate state curriculum/content area standards.
+Previous lesson's learning targets/objectives (Connect each target/objective to the appropriate state curriculum/content area standards. b.
+Current lesson's learning targets/objectives (Connect each target/objective to the appropriate state curriculum/content area standards.).
 Include specialized professional standards for the current lesson's targets/objectives.
-See page 20 of this handbook for the list of specialized organizations. b.
-Current lesson's learning targets/objectives (Connect each target/objective to the appropriate state curriculum/content area standards.) c.
+See page 21 of this handbook for the list of specialized organizations. c.
 Next lesson's learning targets/objectives (Connect each target/objective to the appropriate state curriculum/content area standards.)
-3. Students' Baseline Knowledge and Skills (l B) (IF) Describe and include the pre-assessment(s) used to establish students' baseline knowledge and skills for this lesson.
+3. Students' Baseline Knowledge and Skills (IB) (IF) Describe and include the pre-assessment(s) used to establish students' baseline knowledge and skills for this lesson.
 4. Formative Assessment (IF) Describe and include the formative assessment(s) to be used to measure student progress during this lesson.
 5. Resources (ID) Identify the resources and assistance available to support your instruction and facilitate students' learning.
-6. Lesson Procedures (IE) Describe the sequence of strategies/activities/assessments that will be used to scaffold instruction, engage your students, facilitate attainment of the lesson objective(s), and promote higher order thinking.
-Within this sequence, be sure to describe how the instruction will be differentiated to meet your students' needs, interests, and abilities.
-7 .
-Watch For Identify anything that you would like specific ally observed during this lesson 1.
+6. Lesson Procedures (IE) a.
+Describe the sequence in which the differentiated strategies/activities/assessments will be used to scaffold instruction, engage your students, facilitate the lesson objective(s), and promote higher order thinking. b.
+Describe how the instruction will be differentiated to meet your student's needs, interests, and abilities.
+Also note what is culturally responsive about your lesson.
+7. Watch For Identify anything that you would like specifically observed during this lesson.

 Source of Evidence: Post-Observation Reflection Evaluate vour performance on the following: Kentucky.
-Framework for Teaching Components Kentucky Teacher Standards 3E- Demonstrating Flexibility and Responsiveness 4 - The Teacher Implements and Manages Instruction 4A - Reflecting on Teaching 5 - Assesses and Communicates Learning Results 7 - Reflects on and Evaluates Teaching and Learning 9 - Evaluates Teaching and Implements Professional Development
+Framework for Teaching Components 3E- Demonstrating Flexibility and Responsiveness 4A - Reflecting on Teaching Kentucky Teacher Performance Standards / InTASC 6- Assessment 8 - Instructional Strategies 9- Professional Learning and Ethical Practice